Otley Science Festival 2019 ran from 11th – 16th November

-Once again we will have a wide range of events: for schools and early years during the week days, a Science Lunch, varied informative and entertaining events every evening from Monday to Saturday and the all day, free Science Fair on Saturday.
-This year we have an added “fringe” to the Science Fair, with additional events in other locations around Otley including a planetarium in the Parish Church.
+Once again we will had a wide range of events: for schools and early years during the week days, a Science Lunch, varied informative and entertaining events every evening from Monday to Saturday and the all day, free Science Fair on Saturday.
+This year we added a “fringe” to the Science Fair, with additional events in other locations around Otley including a planetarium in the Parish Church.

 Here is the programme for the week with links down this page for more details (or you can just scroll down).